variantstudios/wisdomwaysacupuncture.com/pages/blog/index.md

 ###### Here you’ll find a ton of information about Chinese Medicine, the way I approach it, and general wellness/lifestyle tips that support our clinical work.
 My patients will find useful posts to dive deeper into what we discuss in clinic.&nbsp;

-###### If you want to search for a specific topic, just come back to this main blog page using the navigation tab at the top, and use the Search function just below.
+###### If you want to search for a specific topic, just come back to this main blog page using the navigation tab at the top, and use the Search function below.